How soon can I play pickup basketball after treatment for a pinched nerve at the C6 to C7 level?

-If you lead an active lifestyle that includes the occasional game of pickup basketball, the last thing you need is a pinched nerve in your neck at the C6-C7 level.
-How are you supposed to shoot with pain radiating down your arm and into your thumb or index finger?
-The good news is, no matter what the cause, symptoms associated with a pinched nerve in the cervical (neck) region of the spine generally can be managed using conservative, non-surgical treatment methods.
-However, if chronic symptoms such as pain, tingling, numbness or muscle weakness persist after several weeks of conservative treatment, surgery might become an option.
+If you live an active lifestyle that includes the occasional game of pickup basketball, the last thing you need is a pinched nerve in your neck at the C6 to C7 level.
+It is extremely difficult to shoot with pain radiating down your arm and into your thumb or index finger.
+The good news is, no matter what the cause, the pain, tingling, numbness or muscle weakness associated with a pinched nerve in the cervical spine (neck) generally can be managed using conservative treatment methods.
+However, if chronic symptoms persist after several weeks or months of conservative treatment, surgery might be required.

-How can a pinched nerve at the C6-C7 level be treated?
+How can a pinched nerve at the C6 to C7 level be treated?

-If your physician recommends that you consider surgery, research all of your options.
-If you’re concerned about the length of recuperation, it’s important to know that patients who undergo traditional open spine surgery may need a year or longer to return to normal activity.
-At Laser Spine Institute, orthopedic surgeons and neurosurgeons perform minimally invasive, outpatient procedures that require a far shorter recovery period^ than traditional open spine surgery.
-Contact Laser Spine Institute to learn more.
+If your doctor recommends that you consider surgery, research all your options.
+If you’re concerned about the length of recuperation, it’s important to know that patients who undergo traditional open spine surgery typically need six months to a year before returning to normal activity.
+At Laser Spine Institute, our board-certified+ surgeons perform minimally invasive surgery that requires a shorter recovery period compared to open spine surgery.^ Contact Laser Spine Institute to learn more.

 As the leader in minimally invasive spine surgery, Laser Spine Institute has performed more than 100,000 patient procedures since 2005.
 To relieve a pinched nerve in the spine, a small muscle-sparing incision is used to remove the material that is compressing the affected nerve root or spinal cord.
 To find out if you are a potential candidate for the outpatient procedures performed at our state-of-the-art facilities, reach out to our team today and ask for a free MRI review.*